anchat1990/gitpitch/PITCHME.md

 #### Even the scary parts

 Note:
-This is a story about how i pushed myself to go further than the git basics - like clone, add, commit, push, pull... and learnt how to be okay with the scary parts - which for me, was mainly git-rebase.
+This is a story of how I overcame my fear of git, and pushed myself to go further than the basic commands.

 ---